glauberss2007/finops-usefull-scripts/README.md

 # finops-usefull-scripts

-Sure, here's the format for the readme.md file with the descriptions for the three scripts:

 # AWS FinOps Scripts

 This repository contains a collection of Python scripts to automate various FinOps tasks in AWS.